-The winter fog that rolls through the Victorian countryside is nothing short of epic.
+The winter fog that rolls through the Victorian countryside in Australia is nothing short of epic.
 Typical winter mornings see beautiful thick layers flowing through valleys, leaving only the hilltops to greet the morning sun.

 My morning walks often begin in fog so thick that driving is a hazard.
 As I follow the road up towards the state forest with a flowing river and secluded campgrounds, I come out of the fog at a clearing; the curtain is literally lifted as I emerge from a tangible wall of white cool damp fog.